Women in Clay Shooting: Breaking Stereotypes and Shattering Clays

 Hailey

 At Mid-Valley Clays & Shooting School, we take pride in providing family-friendly shooting experiences that bring loved ones together in the great outdoors.
 Clay shooting isn’t just a sport; it’s a chance for families to bond, create memories, and share the thrill of hitting targets as a team.
-In this blog, we invite families to discover the joy of clay shooting at our Gervais, Oregon shooting school, conveniently located only 35 minutes outside of Portland and 21 minutes from Salem.
+We invite families to discover the joy of clay shooting at our Gervais, Oregon, shooting school.
+Conveniently located only 35 minutes outside of Portland and 21 minutes from Salem.

 1. An Adventure for All Ages:

-Clay shooting is an inclusive sport that can be enjoyed by family members of all ages.
-From young teens to grandparents, everyone can participate and have a blast at our shooting range.
+Clay shooting is an inclusive sport for family members of all ages.
+Everyone can participate and have a blast at our shooting range.
+From young teens to grandparents.
 Our experienced instructors are here to guide beginners, ensuring that everyone feels comfortable and confident on the shooting line.

 2. Safety First, Always: